all-in-one-of/snippets/noises.md

 ### Unified noise [0-1]
 // normal > normalize > N  // wiecej opcji niz AA   (Presents a unified interface and uniform output range for all the noise types available in VEX.)

+### Curl noise
+// VECTOR NOISE!!!  function for perlin or simplex This operator generates divergence-free 3D noise

-### Turbulence noise compute turbulence with roughness and attenuation
+### Turbulence noise
+//compute turbulence with roughness and attenuation

 **Original Perlin** // similar to Perlin noise, but marginally less efficient in computation and with different characteristics.
 The bounds on the noise are roughly (-1, 1) when turbulence is 0.
 **Perlin** // sums octaves of a noise with range about (0, 1), resulting in a non-zero centered result.
 Thus the zero centered perlin better matches the ranges of the other noise fields.